PhD Students in Software Restructuring

 We are looking for versatile candidates who can contribute to the development of theoretical foundations, design of meta-languages, implementation and integration of languages and libraries in the language workbench, and evaluate the new techniques in case studies.

 For more information see the publications on scope graphs.
 For this project see the ESOP’15, OOPSLA’18, OOPSLA’20 papers.
 Also see the work on Coccinelle on patching C programs based on control-flow graph matching.

-The PI on the project is Eelco Visser.
-The PhD student will be co-supervised by Casper Bach Poulsen.
+The PI on the project was Eelco Visser.
+The PhD student will be supervised by Casper Bach Poulsen.
 Furthermore the students wil collaborate with the PhD student from TU Eindhoven, with co-applicants Jan Friso Groote and Jeroen Keiren at TU Eindhoven, Arjan Mooij from TNO/ESI.

 We are looking for an excellent candidate with the following qualifications, knowledge, and skills: